SynthX-Multi/DiscoMine-v2/README.md

 ---

 For the full-featured, more resource-intensive version, use the `main` branch of this repository.
-That build includes additional optional features and is recommended for paid or high-performance free Discord bot hosting providers, as well as dedicated containers or VPS deployments.
+The Main build includes additional optional features and is recommended for paid or high-performance free Discord bot hosting providers, as well as dedicated containers or VPS deployments.

 ---